Duane-Wegner/Responsive-Web-Design/README.md

 ## 🧠 About

-This repository showcases a portfolio of responsive web design projects built by following the freeCodeCamp [Responsive Web Design Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/) & [Certified Full Stack Developer Curriculum](https://www.freecodecamp.org/learn/full-stack-developer/) curriculums.
+This repository showcases a portfolio of responsive web design projects built by following the freeCodeCamp [Responsive Web Design Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/) curriculums.

 The goal of this portfolio is to apply and demonstrate the foundational skills of HTML5 and CSS3, as taught by freeCodeCamp.
 Each project adheres to responsive design principles, ensuring a seamless experience across various devices.